itpartnersillinois/.github/pages/protecting_branches.md

 ## Default Branch

-The default branch should be master
+The default branch should be main

 To change this, go to Settings --> Branches.
-Confirm the default branch is master
+Confirm the default branch is main

 ## Branch Protection

 You should add two rules to your branches.

-Branch name pattern: master
+Branch name pattern: main
 * Include administrators: true
 * Restrict who can push to matching branches: true - maintainers